Connecting Leeds Bradford Airport

 Have you considered a monorail or cable car as a pedestrian link from the new station to the airport?
 Cities all over the world are turning to urban gondolas to ease congestion and reduce pollution.

-Cj2 asked about 5 years ago
+Cj2 asked over 5 years ago

 Thank you for your comments, these will be considered as part of the consultation feedback.
 The Combined Authority will work closely with the airport and explore other opportunities and technology to provide connectivity between the airport and parkway station.